oskvr37/tiddl/README.md

 `tiddl` is available at [python package index](https://pypi.org/project/tiddl/)

 > [!IMPORTANT]
-> Also make sure you have installed `ffmpeg`, it is used to convert downloaded tracks to proper format.
+> Also make sure you have installed [ffmpeg (download)](https://ffmpeg.org/download.html).
+> It is used to convert downloaded tracks to proper format.

 You can install `tiddl` using your favorite python package manager.